hashbangcode/phenkal/README.md

 Usage
 -----

 Add this repo to the project you want to inspect.
-The project expects itself to be in either a "scripts" directory or a ".scripts" directory depending on the flavor of project.
+The project expects itself to be in either a "scripts/phenkal" directory or a ".scripts/phenkal" directory depending on the flavor of project.
 The two flavors of Jenkins project currently are "standard" and "flat".

 Copy the example.build.properties file and call it build.properties.
 Change the variables in here to suit you project.
 You'll also need to change the build.drupal.version parameter in your build.properties file in order to allow you to pick up the correct file set files for your project.